littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 ### Title panel

-In `ui.r`, you can define a header for you application where you show the app name and the logo for example.
+In `ui.r`, you can define a header for your application where you show the app name and the logo for example.
 This is done thanks to the `titlePanel()`

 {% highlight r %}
 shinyUI(fluidPage(